dbrooksjr/pipette/README.md

 - is slightly cheaper!
 - has a single-tile inventory size
 - can be placed in any orientation
-- cannot pick up items from the surrounding area (can pull from inventories)
+- cannot pick up items from the surrounding area or pull from inventories

 In effect, this turns the vanilla Hopper into an item *collection* utility, while Pipes can be used for item * transportation*.

+### Extractor Pipe

+An Extractor Pipe pulls from the inventory it's connected to (similar to a hopper, but not restricted to direction).

-### Filter Pipe
+### Filtered Extractor Pipe

 A Filter Pipe allows for whitelisting a single item type.
 Simple enough!

+### Splitter Pipe

+A Splitter Pipe can branch out to multiple destinations, cycling output evenly between them.
+No more janky hopper configurations!

 ### Ender Pipe